-In Traditional Chinese Medicine (TCM), shiny-leaf prickly-ash are plants that belong to the 'Herbs that invigorate the Blood' category.
+In Traditional Chinese Medicine (TCM), Liang Mian Zhen belongs to the 'Herbs that invigorate the Blood' category.
 Like the name indicates these herbs tend to stimulate the Blood flow.
 In TCM they're used to help the circulation of Blood in cardiovascular conditions or menstrual irregularities as well as to treat acute pains caused by Blood Stagnation.
-They can also be used to treat Blood Stasis in the case of certain tumors, cysts and hardened clots.
+They can also be used to treat Blood Stagnation when it causes certain tumors, cysts and hardened clots.

-Furthermore shiny-leaf prickly-ash are plants that are Neutral in nature.
-This means that shiny-leaf prickly-ash typically don't affect the balance in your body.
+Furthermore Liang Mian Zhen is Neutral in nature.
+This means that Liang Mian Zhen typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
-Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang excess.
-The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin excess.
-The Neutral nature of shiny-leaf prickly-ash means that you don't have to worry about that!
+Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
+The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
+The Neutral nature of Liang Mian Zhen means that you don't have to worry about that!

-Shiny-leaf prickly-ash also taste Bitter and Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like shiny-leaf prickly-ash tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Pungent ingredients tend to promote the circulations of Qi and body fluids.
+Liang Mian Zhen also tastes Bitter and Pungent.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Liang Mian Zhen tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such shiny-leaf prickly-ash are thought to target the Stomach and the Liver.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Liang Mian Zhen is thought to target the Stomach and the Liver.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.